neondatabase-labs/pgpi/README.md

 pgpi -- Postgres Private Investigator https://github.com/neondatabase-labs/pgpi ++ Copyright 2025 Databricks, Inc. ++ License: Apache 2.0

+Usage:
-Usage: pgpi [options]
+pgpi [options]

+--client-... options affect the connection to pgpi from the client --server-... options affect the onward connection from pgpi to the server

-        --server-host a.bc.de         Use a fixed Postgres server hostname (default: via SNI, or 'localhost') --server-delete-suffix bc.de   Delete a suffix from server hostname provided by client (default: .local.neon.build) --client-listen-port nnnn           Port on which to listen for client connection (default: 5432) --server-connect-port nnnn          Port on which to connect to server (default: 5432) --server-sslmode disable|prefer|require|verify-ca|verify-full
+        --server-host a.b.cd         Use a fixed Postgres server hostname (default: via SNI, or 'localhost') --server-delete-suffix .b.cd Delete a suffix from server hostname provided by client (default: .local.neon.build) --client-listen-port nnnn    Port on which to listen for client connection (default: 5432) --server-connect-port nnnn   Port on which to connect to server (default: 5432) --server-sslmode disable|prefer|require|verify-ca|verify-full
                                      SSL mode for connection to server (default: prefer) --server-sslrootcert system|/path/to/cert